 Needs whole life insurance can meet:

-- Estate planning: If you’re a high-net-worth individual that will have estate taxes, whole life insurance can provide the liquidity needed when you die.
+• Estate planning: Wealthy individuals should consider using whole life insurance in estate planning.
+It provides the liquidity needed when you die.
 Your family can use the death benefit to pay taxes instead of estate funds.

 The Cost of Waiting to Get Coverage